 So you watch your diet, you exercise and work out more than regularly and still find that “problem areas” are still of concern.
-In men the hips or “love handles” are the commonest stubborn area that causes most concern.
-The abs is the other common area of concern.
+In men, the hips or “love handles” are the commonest stubborn area that causes most concern.
+The abs are the other common area of concern.

 The good news is that liposuction or lipo-sculpture is a relatively straight forward and safe way to smooth these problem areas and get your ideal figure back.

 Liposuction or liposculpture is a body contouring procedure.
 Liposuction for men is a popular and not uncommon procedure.
 Typically men tend to be concerned by waist fullness and tummy or abdominal prominence.
 Ideally, the areas of contour bulges should be well localised and men respond well to liposuction of the waist and abdomen.
 Creating a “six pack” appearance can also be achieved in suitable cases.
 Diffuse fatty areas are not well served by this technique.
 It is important to stress that this technique is in no way a substitute for weight loss or exercise.BEFORE AND AFTER PHOTOS

 Areas that can be typically be improved by liposuction in men include:

 - chest – man boobs